 What Happens if Roof Storm Damage Goes Unrepaired?

 It is important to have your roof inspected shortly after a storm hits, especially if you suspect there may be any roof wind damage.
-There are a lot of issues that can come up with a broken roof and if you don’t even check the roof after a storm, these problems could stick around and get worse.
+There are a lot of issues that can come up with a broken roof and if you do not even check the roof after a storm, these problems could stick around and get worse.
 Some of the common issues that come with not fixing your roof after a storm include:

 Mold and Mildew